Intro to Skid Fabrication Welding

 What’s more, when you’re welding to a stationary frame in the field, you’re forced to move around and weld in awkward positions.
 This is backwards.
 In a shop, the pipes are adjusted in a rotator, while the welder remains stationary.
 With plenty of indoor staging space and an arsenal of welding machines, shop welders are afforded more opportunities to weld out of position, which optimizes their efforts by conserving their energy for welding.

 Shop welding produces higher integrity welds, ensures deadlines are never missed and relieves welders of unnecessary strain.
-In particular, we at EPIC have the luxury of engineering and fabricating every aspect of a modular process skid – from fabrication of pressure piping and load-bearing structures to process controls testing – in a single shop, allowing us to deliver more cohesive and sound process systems to our clients.
+In particular, we at EPIC have the luxury of engineering and fabricating every aspect of a modular process skid – from the fabrication of pressure piping and load-bearing structures to process controls testing – in a single shop, allowing us to deliver more cohesive and sound process systems to our clients.

 The Importance of Training & Traceability for Skid Fabrication